-Abstract enmeshed, We on
+Abstract

+The purpose of this paper is to provide patients an updated, general review of anterior cruciate ligament (ACL) tears.
+The internet and even the medical literature is full of ACL articles enmeshed in controversy and debate.
+Thus, we aim to provide a simple, concise review on the topic.
+We focus on current epidemiologic data, basic anatomy and physiology, clinical presentation, physical exam findings, imaging modalities, and treatment options.

+INTRODUCTION:

 Anterior cruciate ligament (ACL) tears are among the most common knee injuries.
-An estimated 200,000 ACL tears occur each year in the United States (1), which resolves to 1 per 3500 persons (1,3) or a tear every 3 minutes. commonly Young adults are the most likely to injury the ACL.
+An estimated 200,000 ACL tears occur each year in the United States (1), which resolves to 1 per 3500 persons (1,3) or a tear every 3 minutes.
+This injury commonly occurs during sporting activities such as soccer, football and other sports involving cutting movement (7)(8).
+Young adults are the most likely to injury the ACL.
 There is an increasing incidence of middle-age patients with ACL instability requiring surgery.
 However, the greatest risk is currently with adolescent athletes.
-A careful assessment is warranted in a patient with ACL tears to detect associated injuries that are commonly seen in active sports participation.
-Initial evaluation of an ACL injury is often done by the primary care physicians.
-An early diagnosis ensures the patient would receive proper conservative management, or be referred to a sports medicine specialist, in a timely fashion.
-An injury at the knee such as an ACL tear may cause knee osteoarthritis to develop , which is a degenerative disease that decreases patient quality of life due to pain and decrease of function, reasons for which a revision of this subject is of great value to the entire medical community.
-(29)

 Anatomy and function

 Proper understanding of ACL tears and associated injury patterns is guided by a general understanding of basic knee anatomy.
 The ACL is one of four ligaments that stabilize the knee joint, yet provides nearly 90% of knee stability (6,12).
-The femoral origin of ACL is on the lateral wall of the intercondylar notch. at 11 o’clock location in right knees and 1 o’clock location in left knees.
+The femoral origin of ACL is on the lateral wall of the intercondylar notch.
 The point of insertion of ACL is on the anterior portion of the medial tibial condyle.
 The ACL is composed of two bundles; the anteromedial bundle, which tightens in knee flexion, and the larger posterolateral bundle, which tightens in knee extension.
 This difference in biomechanics allows the ACL to remain tight through a wide range of knee motion.
 It also enables the ACL to rotate as the knee moves from extension to flexion (6).
 A normal ACL stabilizes the femur on the tibia and prevents the tibia from rotating and sliding forward during agility, jumping, and deceleration followed by pivoting/sudden changes of direction (3,7-9).

 Clinical presentation